 Three phases in perioperative nursing

-During the pre – operative phase, assessment is done in terms of age of the patient, by which young children and older adults are the most vulnerable to complications; the patient’s nutritional status, wherein post op recovery usually relies; fluid and electrolyte status, because hydration is important to prevent hypovolemia during surgery; presence of infection and other health problems, since it can predispose the patient for sepsis and other untoward conditions post operatively; the holistic bodily functions, clearance from cardio, respiratory, renal, neurologic, hematologic and other pertinent functions prior to procedure is really a routine to avoid life threatening situations during and after the surgical procedure; use of medications like anticoagulants, to prevent hemorrhagic complications; as well as health habits like smoking and sedentary lifestyle, in order to assess the possible needed health teachings suited for the patient.
+The presence of infection and other health problems, since it can predispose the patient for sepsis and other untoward conditions postoperatively; the holistic bodily functions, clearance from cardio, respiratory, renal, neurologic, hematologic, and other pertinent functions prior to the procedure is really a routine to avoid life-threatening situations during and after the surgical procedure; use of medications like anticoagulants, to prevent hemorrhagic complications; as well as health habits like smoking and sedentary lifestyle, in order to assess the possible needed health teachings suited for the patient.

 Meanwhile, preparations during this phase include the process of obtaining the informed consent done by the physician and letting the patient verbalize his/ her fears and utilizing therapeutic communication in letting them understand fully well the procedure they will undergo.
 Gastrointestinal and skin preparations are also included during this phase and also the giving of prescribed medications, like tranquilizers, sedatives, analgesics, and anticholinergics.

-2. Intra – operative phase – It is from the time when the patient is received in the operating room to the time the patient is admitted in the recovery room.
+2. Intraoperative phase – It is from the time when the patient is received in the operating room to the time the patient is admitted to the recovery room.